 “And you have quite a sweet tooth, don’t you,” my hairdresser commented as we chatted about the recipes on my old recipe website.

 “Oh!”
-I laughed.
+I laughed, surprised that she knew about it.
 “I suppose I do.
 But nothing like I used to.”

-Suddenly I had a blinding flashback of the ‘rock bottom’ of my sugar addiction.
+Suddenly I had a blinding flashback of the depths of my sugar addiction.

 “NO!”
 I hissed as I clung to them for dear life.

 Seeing the look on my face (and no doubt wanting to avoid a scene), he let go.
 Filled with shame, I fought back tears as we made our way through the checkout.
 I felt completely out of control.